adedamola26/data-pipeline-4-online-retail/README.md

 Like with [check_load](#check_load), it runs in the Soda venv and returns a [check function call](https://github.com/adedamola26/data-pipeline-4-online-retail/blob/main/include/soda/check_function.py).

 ### report
-This task creates [models]() that will be used to generate plots for the Metabase dashboard.
+This task creates models ([defined here](https://github.com/adedamola26/data-pipeline-4-online-retail/tree/main/include/dbt/models/report)) that will be used to generate plots for the Metabase dashboard.
 ```
 report = DbtTaskGroup(
         group_id='report',